 - Secures a source of lifetime income.
 This income will continue as long as you and/or your beneficiary survive.

 - Preserves the value of highly appreciated assets.
-A charitable gift annuity allows you to eliminate capital gains tax when you donate long-term appreciated assets—including non-income-producing property.
-By donating assets in-kind, you will preserve the full fair market value of the assets, rather than reducing it by selling it and paying capital gains taxes.
+A charitable gift annuity allows you to eliminate capital gains tax when you donate long-term appreciated assets, including non-income-producing property.
+(That is, a portion may be eliminated but the remainder will be deferred.)
+By donating assets in-kind, you will preserve the full fair market value of the assets, rather than reduce it by selling it and paying capital gains taxes.
 This increases the amount of money potentially available for your annuity income and your charity.

 - Provide long-term support to your favorite causes.
 Unlike what happens with an immediate income annuity, the remaining value of your annuity will not pass to an insurance company after you and your beneficiary die.
 Instead, those assets will go to a charity, such as your alma mater or another charitable organization.